-a.
-Since the decision of the Supreme Administrative Court, both legal regulation and the case-law have changed, making it necessary to submit a question for a preliminary ruling;

-b.
-Contrary to Article 56(10) of Directive 2012/34, it does not constitute judicial review of the Authority's decision, but rather, a new decision on the same matter;

-c.
-Courts of general jurisdiction replace the Authority's decisions with their judgments, thereby acting contrary to Article 55(1) of the Directive, pursuant to which a single regulatory body for the railway sector is to be established;

-d.
-Decision-making of a total of 86 competent courts of general jurisdiction in the Czech Republic would replace the uniformity of control performed by a competent authority, with the exception of potential subsequent review by courts deciding about actions challenging the decisions of that authority; the outcome would be the coexistence of two uncoordinated decision-making processes, which would clearly contravene the goal pursued by Article 55 and Article 56 of Directive 2012/34; [OR.7]
+- a.
+Since the decision of the Supreme Administrative Court, both legal regulation and the case-law have changed, making it necessary to submit a question for a preliminary ruling; - b.
+Contrary to Article 56(10) of Directive 2012/34, it does not constitute judicial review of the Authority's decision, but rather, a new decision on the same matter; - c.
+Courts of general jurisdiction replace the Authority's decisions with their judgments, thereby acting contrary to Article 55(1) of the Directive, pursuant to which a single regulatory body for the railway sector is to be established; - d.
+Decision-making of a total of 86 competent courts of general jurisdiction in the Czech Republic would replace the uniformity of control performed by a competent authority, with the exception of potential subsequent review by courts deciding about actions challenging the decisions of that authority; the outcome would be the coexistence of two uncoordinated decision-making processes, which would clearly contravene the goal pursued by Article 55 and Article 56 of Directive 2012/34; - e.

-e.
 The possibility of a court settlement between the applicants and the infrastructure manager renders the role of the regulatory body entirely meaningless, which is entirely contrary to the purpose of Directive 2012/34;

-f.
-The regulatory body does not have even a minimal possibility to defend its decision in civil judicial proceedings, and court decisions replacing decisions of the Authority may be made irrespective of the activities of the regulatory body;
+- f.
+The regulatory body does not have even a minimal possibility to defend its decision in civil judicial proceedings, and court decisions replacing decisions of the Authority may be made irrespective of the activities of the regulatory body; - g.
+The requirement of Article 56(6) of Directive 2012/34 will not be met, according to which negotiations between applicants and an infrastructure manager concerning the level of infrastructure charges must be carried out under the supervision of the regulatory body; - h.

-g.
 Civil courts do not meet the requirements of Article 56(2), (6), (11), and (12) and of Article 57(2) of Directive 2012/34.
+[OR.9]